ralph-groupscholar/groupscholar-outreach-response-tracker/README.md

 - Log one-off outreach attempts from the terminal
 - Generate response rate and response-time reports by channel
 - Surface outstanding follow-ups that need outreach nudges
+- Prioritize scholars with low response rates for targeted outreach

 ## Usage